Dan-Kouba/ble-wifi-setup-manager/README.md

 # BLE WiFi Setup Manager Library
 ## About
-This library enables a user of a Particle Argon device to provision WiFi credentials over BLE, including the following functionality:
+This library enables a user of a Particle Argon or P2 device to provision WiFi credentials over BLE, including the following functionality:
 1. Exposes and advertises a custom BLE service for WiFi provisioning
 2. Provides a simple JSON-based communication interface
 3. Enables scanning for nearby WiFi networks